What Is The Average Square Footage Of A House?

 Room To Grow

 Extra square footage often means extra bedrooms and bathrooms.
-Whether one plans on raising a family or not, this extra space allows flexibility for family members and other guests to stay should the need arise.
+Whether one plans on raising a family or not, this extra space allows flexibility for more people and other guests to stay should the need arise.

 Take the first step toward the right mortgage.